emudiagaeric/emudiagaeric/README.md

-Hi, I'm Emudiaga Rukevwe Ericson
+Hi, I'm Emudiaga Rukevwe Ericson.

 I’m a **Data Analyst** passionate about uncovering insights and driving data-informed decisions.
 My learning journey bridges SQL, Python, and Tableau — integrating these tools to clean, analyze, and visualize data efficiently.

 **_I specialize in_**: